wiltonlazary/lakeFS/docs/reference/configuration.md

 * `auth.cache.jitter` `(time duration : "3s")` - A random amount of time between 0 and this value is added to each item's TTL.
 This is done to avoid a large bulk of keys expiring at once and overwhelming the database.
 * `auth.encrypt.secret_key` `(string : required)` - A random (cryptographically safe) generated string that is used for encryption and HMAC signing

+  {% hint style="info" %}
-   **Note:** It is best to keep this somewhere safe such as KMS or Hashicorp Vault, and provide it to the system at run time {: .note }
+  **Note:** It is best to keep this somewhere safe such as KMS or Hashicorp Vault, and provide it to the system at run time
+  {% endhint %}

 * `blockstore.type` `(one of ["local", "s3", "gs", "azure", "mem"]: "mem")` - Block adapter to use.
 This controls where the underlying data will be stored
 * `blockstore.local.path` `(string: "~/lakefs/data")` - When using the local Block Adapter, which directory to store files in